ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 Getting started with the RyanOnTheInside node pack is easy:

-1. Install the node pack as described in the Installation section.
+1. Install the node pack as described in the [Installation](#installation) section.
 2. Open ComfyUI and look for nodes prefixed with "RyanOnTheInside" in the node browser.
-3. Check out the example workflows on Civitai to see how different features can be used.
+3. Check out the example workflows on Civitai and tutorials on YouTube to see how different features can be used.

 ### Example and Tutorial Workflows on Civitai
 There are many example workflows in this repo, but for the most current, and with all attendent required assets, visit my Civitai profile: